privacyidea/privacyidea/doc/policies/admin.rst

 It can also define, to which value the admin is allowed to set such attribute.
 For allowing all values, the asterisk ("*") is used.

-.. note:: That commata are not allowed in policy actions value, so the setting has to be define by separating colons (":") and spaces.
+.. note:: That commas are not allowed in policy actions value, so the setting has to be define by separating colons (":") and spaces.

 Each key is enclosed in colons and followed by a list of values separated by spaces.